UCI-Networking-Group/cv-inspector/README_AMI.md

 # Structure
 * `~/github/cv-inspector`: Holds the main code base for CV-Inspector
 * `~/github/adblockpluschrome`: Holds the instrumented code of Adblock Plus 3.7
+* `~/github/cv-inspector-adblockpluschrome`: Holds the cv-inspector patch to Adblock Plus 3.7
-* `~/virtualenv`: Holds the virtualenvs that we created to run CV-Inspector
+* `~/envs`: Holds the virtualenvs that we created to run CV-Inspector

 ## MongoDB
 Intermediate data is saved in mongodb to be audited, if necessary.